zeus86/blueretro-gc-internal-hw2-aliexpress/README.md

 some images from the controller with as much components removed as feasible

 ## ./doc
 content of the usb-stick, that came with the adapter (minus installation videos and the windows-app, because they are >100MB).
-However, I've included a [filelist](doc/filelist) with sha256sums for reference
+However, I've included a [filelist](doc/windows-app_filelist.txt) with sha256sums from the app for reference.

 the original pdf-manual-file is unfortunately ~187MB in size. a [scaled down version](doc/NGC_iBlueControlMod_Manual_scaled.pdf) is provided instead.